vwal/ScreenDimmer.spoon/README.md

 NOTE: This new version has been rewritten to use **[Lunar Pro](https://lunar.fyi/)** CLI utility, `lunar`.
 As a result, this script now supports all DDC-capable monitors.
 Some additional features have also been implemented, as outlined below.

 - The gamma mode ("subzero") is supported via Lunar's capability. `dimLevel` values 1-100 correspond to the hardware-based brightness, whereas values -1 through -100 correspond to the gamma shader values.
-- The optional `internalDisplayGainLevel` sets the MacBook Pro's internal display to a different dimness level from the external monitor(s).
-You can define a positive or negative value.
-However, a positive value is usually used because the internal display tends to appear darker than external monitors at the same `dimLevel`.
-- Optional `displayPriorities` can be defined to change the default order in which the displays are dimmed and restored.
-The sequence happens quickly, but you may nevertheless want your primary monitor dimmed/restored first.
+- You can now optionally define the order in which the displays should be dimmed/restored, and further optionally, set the dimness level override for each display individually.
 - Automatic handling of connected/disconnected monitors without having to reload the spoon.

 I use this script when I don't want to use the screen saver and/or screen sleep, but I also don't want to keep the screen at normal brightness when I don't actively use the system.
 The original brightness is restored upon the first user interaction (keyboard/mouse/trackpad).
 The script handles brightness restoration correctly after the screen saver, lock screen, and screen sleep.